ehassett/dotfiles/README.md

 # Notes
 ## Docker
 After installing docker, you may need to follow [these instructions](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user) to allow non-root users to manage docker.

-## Hyper
-`script/bootstrap` does not actually install Hyper as that is done on a Windows host.
-Instead, the script checks if the OS is a WSL install and then checks if Hyper is installed.
-If it is, my Hyper profile is copied to the correct folder on the Windows host.
-This currently will only work if Hyper installed to your C:\ drive.

 ## Windows Terminal
 `script/bootstrap` does not install Windows Terminal or copy `settings.json`.
 This is due to the settings file using GUIDs for WSL distributions, PowerShell, cmd, etc.